Back to Blog

 Use clipboard for quick Slack posts

-For one-off screenshots, use Control + Command + Shift + 4 to copy a selected area.
+For quick Slack posts, use Control + Command + Shift + 4 to copy a selected area.
 Then paste into Slack with Command + V.

-This avoids creating another file on your Desktop.
+This avoids creating another file on your Desktop when the screenshot only matters inside the current conversation.

 • signup-form-error.png